Last changed

 Be sure to replace the ORGANIZATION

-The Chainguard Contour image is comparable to the official Docker Hub image.
-It runs as a non-root user (65532) and includes only the essential tools and dependencies needed to function, omitting extras like a package manager or shell.
+container image is comparable to the official Contour image.
+The Chainguard image runs as a non-root user (65532) and includes only the essential tools and dependencies needed to function, omitting extras like a package manager or shell.

 If you also require a Chainguard image for Envoy, you can find this in our image catalog.

-Please refer to the Contour getting started documentation, for installation steps, which includes a Kubernetes manifest.
+Please refer to the Contour getting started documentation, for installation steps, which include a Kubernetes manifest.

 Example using Kustomize: